Last updated: July 26, 2023

 The newest addition to Patagonia's Capilene lineup, Capilene Air baselayers are made with a blend of recycled polyester and merino wool.
 The combination of natural wool and recycled materials give Capilene Air baselayers a soft next-to-skin feel, natural stretch, and anti-odor properties.
 Capilene Air products maintain warmth when wet and have a seamless construction to eliminate discomfort from chafing.

-Being a newer addition to the Capilene lineup, Capilene Cool products are extremely versatile and can be worn for everything from everyday wear to mountain biking and even fly fishing.
+Being a newer addition to the Capilene collection, Capilene Cool products are extremely versatile and can be worn for everything from everyday wear to mountain biking and even fly fishing.
 Like all Capilene products, Cool fabrics are bluesign approved and feature recycled materials.
 Many also boast miDori bioSoft fabric softener for a plush, comfortable feel.
-Here at Jans, a few of our favorite Capilene Cool products are the Cool Daily Hoody, Cool Lightweight Women's Shirt, and Cool Trail Bike Henley.

 Capilene Thermal Weight